r23/MyOOS/blog/wordpress/wp-content/plugins/ricg-responsive-images/readme.txt

 3. If you'd like to enable the advanced image compression feature, Please see the instructions at https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images/tree/dev#advanced-image-compression

 == Changelog ==

+= 3.1.0 =
+* Adds special handling of GIFs in srcset attributes to preserve animation.
+* Makes internal srcset/sizes functions more consistent.
+* Fixes a bug where functions hooked into `tevkori_image_sizes_args` were not firing.
+* Fixes a bug where custom sizes attributes added via the post editor were being overwritten.
+* Deprecates hook `wp_get_attachment_image_sizes`.
+* Fixes a bug where `the_post_thumbnail()` would fail to add srcset/sizes attributes.
+* Several improvements to internal inline documentation.
+* Major improvements to function/hook documentation in readme.md after 3.0.0 changes.

 = 3.0.0 =
 * Deprecates all core functions that will be merged into WordPress core in 4.4.